 I am currently using the FREE plan, I find this sufficient for my needs.
 Their paid plan is around £3.50 paid on a monthly basis.
-This will give you access to many features, such as permanent library, back-ups, suggested tags, advanced search, sort search and view recent searches.
+This will give you access to many features, such as a permanent library, back-ups, suggested tags, advanced search, sort search and view recent searches.

-    So those are my my top 10 favourite tools and applications to help your small business run smoothly.
+So those are my top 10 favourite tools and applications to help your small business run smoothly.
 Though it looks like a lot, I promise that using the right apps for your business will make your life just that little bit easier.

-    Many also integrate with other applications therefore giving you the option to sync and access your work between devices.
+Many also integrate with other applications, therefore, giving you the option to sync and access your work between devices.
 It’s good to try things out, and see what works for you and your business.

 What are your favourite apps?
 I would love to hear your suggestions!
 Leave a comment below!